Aulus belongs in drafts that can hold the first body

 Aulus is a commit check.

 The passive is the hinge.
 After dealing damage, he starts building Fighting Spirit stacks.
 At full stacks, his basic attacks upgrade and his reach improves.
 That means Aulus is not a hero who wants to poke once and walk away.
 He wants contact, then one more second of contact, then one more after that.
-The first hit matters only because it buys the fourth.
+The first hit matters because it buys the fourth.

 His first skill is not just movement.
 It is the promise of an all-in.
 You press it to clear slows, move into the fight, and force the enemy to answer the control-immunity window correctly.
-If they spend the wrong control or spend it too late, the rest of his kit lands on a target that is already losing ground.
+If they spend the wrong control or spend it late, the rest of his kit lands on a target that is already losing ground.

 Cleaving Axe is not an engage tool you throw from downtown because the button is glowing.
 It is the close-out.
 Once Aulus has stacks, reach, and body position, the repeated swings punish anyone still trapped nearby and the final slash closes the trade before the enemy carries can re-space.